yashkumar-9693/Weather-Info-App/README.md

-This app fetches real- time weather from public APIs
+This app fetches real- time weather from public APIs.
+A simple web application that allows users to search and view real-time weather information of any city.
+It fetches data using a weather API and displays key details like temperature, humidity, etc.